WolfGamer2/zenith/readme.md

 # zenith

-This repository contains the Zenith beta website: <https://beta.zenithhacks.org/>
+This repository contains the Zenith website: <https://zenithhacks.org/>

 ## Contribution process

-This repository is not accepting code contributions from people outside Zenith, but you are welcome to create a new issue.
+### I'm not part of the Zenith orga team

+No worries!
+For any substantial changes, please discuss in the [#zenith-bts channel on the Slack](https://hackclub.slack.com/archives/C07HX4VJXUP) or open a new issue.

 ### I'm a Zenith team member